Quantum Theory and Local Hidden Variable Theory: General Features and Tests for EPR Steering: Summary and Conclusion

-Tests for EPR steering (EPR entanglement) based on violation of the LHS model have been examined.
+Tests for EPR steering (EPR entanglement) based on violation of the LHS model have been examined for two mode systems of identical massive bosons, such as occur in BECs.
 Such tests were obtained based on whether the Bloch vector is in the $xy$ plane (Bloch vector test) and on whether there is spin squeezing in any of the spin components $S_{x}$, $S_{y}$ or $S_{z}$ (spin squeezing test).
-The Hillery spin variance test based on the sum of variances in $S_{x}$ and $S_{y}$also demonstrates EPR steering.
+Experiments that have been carried out on two mode BEC \cite{Gross10a,Riedel10a,Maussang10a,Gross11a,Egorov11a,Peise15a} have demonstrated EPR steering in such two mode systems.
+The Hillery planar spin variance test based on the sum of variances in $S_{x}$ and $S_{y}$ also demonstrates EPR steering.
 In addition, two mode quadrature squeezing also provides a test for EPR steering.
-A new generalised Hillery-Zubairy spin variance test for EPR steering was found, involving the sum of variances in $S_{x}$\ and $S_{y}$, but now containing a different multiple of the mean value for $N$ along with a term involving the mean value for $S_{z}$.
-This allows for asymmetry and is a stronger version of the Hillery spin variance test.
-Correlation tests based on the mean value of $\left\langle a^{\dag }b\right\rangle $ have also been obtained, but these are just equivalent to previous tests based on the spin operators.
+A generalised Hillery-Zubairy planar spin variance test for EPR steering was found, involving the sum of variances in $S_{x}$\ and $S_{y}$, but now containing a different multiple of the mean value for $N$ along with a term involving the mean value for $S_{z}$.
+This allows for asymmetry and is a stronger version of the Hillery planar spin variance test.
+Correlation tests based on the mean value of $\left\langle a^{\dag }b\right\rangle$ have also been obtained by others \cite{Cavalcanti11a}, and these are equivalent to some of the tests based on the spin operators.
 No EPR steering test based on the difference between the variances of the number difference and number sum was found.
 We note that some of the tests (Bloch vector, spin squeezing, two mode quadrature squeezing) were based on applying the super-selection rules for the total particle number as well as that for the local particle number for the sub-system LHS.
-However, since the stronger correlation inequalities from which they can be derived do not depend on the SSR (see Section \ref{SubSubSection - Sttronger Correlation Inequalities}) the Hillery-Zubairy spin variance test and its generalisation involving the mean value for $S_{z}$ do not depend on these rules.
+However, since the stronger correlation inequalities from which they can also be derived do not depend on the SSR (see Section~\ref{SubSubSection - Sttronger Correlation Inequalities}) the Hillery-Zubairy planar spin variance test and its generalisation involving the mean value for $S_{z}$ do not depend on these rules.